Odilo Globocnik

-Odilo Lothar Ludwig Globocnik (21 April 1904 – 31 May 1945) was an Austrian Nazi and a perpetrator of the Holocaust.
-He was an official of the Nazi Party and later a high-ranking leader of the SS.
-Globocnik had a leading role in Operation Reinhard, the organized murder of around one and a half million Jews, of mostly Polish origin, during the Holocaust in the Majdanek, Treblinka, Sobibor and Belzec extermination camps.
+Odilo Lothar Ludwig Globočnik (21 April 1904 – 31 May 1945) was a Nazi Party official from Austria of Slovenian descent and a perpetrator of the Holocaust.
+A high-ranking member of the SS, Globočnik was the leader of Operation Reinhard, the organized murder of around one and a half million Jews, mostly of Polish origin, during the Holocaust in the Majdanek, Treblinka, Sobibór and Bełżec extermination camps.
 Historian Michael Allen described him as "the vilest individual in the vilest organization ever known".
-Globocnik killed himself shortly after his capture and detention by British soldiers.
+Globočnik killed himself shortly after his capture and detention by British soldiers.